Get desktop application:

 Paths or source of files related to the package.

-The name of the Extractor that found this software.
+The names of the plugins that found this software.
 Set by the core library.

 Used in: